zxzhaoeric/Semi-InstruSeg/README.md

 ### Questions

-For further question about the code or dataset, please contact 'zxzhao@cse.cuhk.edu.hk'
+For further question about the code or paper, please contact 'zxzhao@cse.cuhk.edu.hk'